tengqm/kab/kab/kab/templates/static/patches.md

 ### JSON Patch

-As defined in [RFC6902](https://tools.ietf.org/html/rfc6902), a JSON patch is a sequence of operations that are executed on a resource.
+As defined in <a href="https://tools.ietf.org/html/rfc6902" target="_blank">
+RFC6902</a>, a JSON patch is a sequence of operations that are executed on a resource.
 For example,

 ```json
 {